Jhonson924/berkeley/Used_Car_Dealership/readme.md

 ![Business Understading](./images/usedCarContext.png)

-### Key Findings

-#### Business Understanding

-#### Data Understanding & Analytics
+## Contents

+### Exploratory Data Analysis (EDA)
--- Check for zero Values in numerical features
+-- 1. Check for zero Values in numerical features
--- Check for Zero values in Categoraial features
+-- 2. Check for zero values in categoraial features
--- Check for Duplicate records
+-- 3. Check for Duplicate records
--- Check for Unique Records
+-- 4. Check for Unique Records
--- Check for Outliers
+-- 5. Check for Outliers
--- Check for Missing Values (NaN)
+-- 6. Check for Missing Values (NaN)

-#### Data Preparation , PCA for removing outliers , Data encoding
+### Data Preparation , PCA for removing outliers , Data encoding
 -- Drop row for duplicate VIN number based on price and odometer -- Drop rows for VIN column = '0'
 -- Drop Columns that are not required (id, VIN & region)